Sojasmine/swedevco/README.md

 ### About the project

-SwedevCo is a website dedicated to all employers, companies, even private people who want to post a job advertisement or search for an attractive job in the tech sector on the site.
+SwedevCo is a website dedicated to all employers, companies, even private people who want to post a job advertisement or search for an attractive job in the Infortmation Technology sector on the site.
 The website allows users to create an account and be able to share, edit and delete posts according to (Create, Read, Update, Delete).
 The website is created in a responsive design that is very handy to search or post a job from mobile devices to tablets or larger screens.
 This website is made to prepare my Milestone Data-centric project with Code Institute.
 This web application was made by Flask and MongoDB, the frontend was designed using materialize.